 The Fish House

 Just as the name suggests, this is the place to go if you like fresh fish.
-The perfect place to grab lunch, this restaurant specializes in fresh local seafood including snapper, mahi mahi, grouper, Florida lobster and stone crab.
+The perfect place to grab lunch, this restaurant specializes in fresh local seafood including snapper, mahi-mahi, grouper, Florida lobster and stone crab.

 Mrs. Mac’s Kitchen

 Fun and quirky, this is the place to meet locals while enjoying the perfect mesh of southern fare and island seafood.
-If the food isn’t enough to attract a visit, maybe the hundreds of licenses plates that decorate the interior of this eatery will draw you in for a look.
+If the food isn’t enough to attract a visit, maybe the hundreds of license plates that decorate the interior of this eatery will draw you in for a look.

 Places to stay in Key Largo

 Kona Kai Resort– two words for this charming boutique property, simply paradise.
-Tucked away off the busy highway, this resort is an oasis of smartly decorated rooms, white sand, swaying palms and salty ocean breeze.
+Tucked away off the busy highway, this resort is an oasis of smartly decorated rooms, white sand, swaying palms, and salty ocean breeze.

-Each room features a small apartment complete with a bedroom, sitting area and kitchen.
+Each room features a small apartment complete with a bedroom, sitting area, and kitchen.
 They offered continental breakfast and a variety of complimentary non-motorized water activities from their private dock.
 We found the Kona Kai extremely comfortable and would recommend any length of stay while in Key Largo.

 What we loved about Islamorada was the complete change in vibe from Key Largo.
 They are so close together, yet offer such a different experience and feel.
 Islamorada has a less commercial feel to it and was a place we felt that we could connect with the local people of the Florida Keys.

-Not to mention that the road leading both onto and off of the island offers a spectacular display of bright turquoise water with access from small pull offs where white sand rolls gently into the water.
+Not to mention that the road leading both onto and off of the island offers a spectacular display of bright turquoise water with access from small pull-offs where white sand rolls gently into the water.
 Spend some time here enjoying the water activities available.
 Islamorada offers a wide range of options, from guided fishing tours to local island brewery tours.